 "Oh fantastic, I just couldn't believe how many Great Western engines there were and in one location too.
 I even got a picture of the famous 'City of Truro'."

-Duck pulled a picture out of the famous engine with Duck and Oliver (his closet friend), standing in front of the engine's buffers.
+Duck pulled a picture out of the famous engine with himself and Oliver (his closet friend), standing in front of the engine's buffers.

 "Oh really Gordon," sniggered Thomas, "is that why you once rode your bike into a ditch?"